Replication in Visual Diffusion Models: A Survey and Outlook: Mitigation

 One of the most controversial applications of personalization technology is its ability to mimic artworks created by contemporary artists.
 This unethical practice undermines the significant time and effort that artists invest in developing their unique styles.
 Consequently, several measures have been proposed specifically to prevent the mimicking of artworks.
 For instance, researchers have developed methods like PAG \cite{tan2023pag}, Glaze \cite{shan2023glaze}, MAMC \cite{rhodes2023my}, and soft restriction strategy \cite{ahn2024imperceptible}, which apply nearly imperceptible distortions to images before they are shared online, misleading AI models that attempt to mimic the artist's style.
 Additionally, the study \cite{liang2023adversarial} introduces adversarial examples as a way to protect paintings.
 By generating adversarial examples that are visually similar to the original paintings but are designed to mislead diffusion models, this method effectively prevents visual diffusion models from replicating the artwork’s style.

 Beyond these protective methods, differential privacy \cite{dwork2006differential} also helps reduce the risk of visual diffusion models replicating training data.
 Differential privacy is a technique to enhance the privacy of a dataset by adding noise to the data, which prevents the exact inference of individual information from released data. \cite{dockhorn2023differentially} and \cite{lyu2023differentially} were among the first to introduce the concept of differential privacy into visual diffusion models.
-Recently, Normalizing Flows \cite{amiridifferential} are used to model and analyze data while implementing differential privacy to enhance data protection; MPCPA \cite{luo2024mpcpa} explores a multi-center privacy computing framework; and DP-RDM \cite{lebensold2024dp} adapts diffusion Models to private domains without fine-tuning.
+Recently, Normalizing Flows \cite{amiridifferential} are used to model and analyze data while implementing differential privacy to enhance data protection; MPCPA \cite{luo2024mpcpa} explores a multi-center privacy computing framework; DP-RDM \cite{lebensold2024dp} adapts diffusion models to private domains without fine-tuning; and DP-LoRA \cite{tsai2025dplora} integrates low-rank adaptation modules under differential privacy constraints, achieving competitive FID scores with strict privacy budgets ($\varepsilon \leq 10$).
+Two-stage approaches \cite{tdpdm2025} further optimize the privacy budget by decoupling training into privacy-encoding and non-privacy diffusion stages.